usaid-cs/yesterday-i-learned/random.md

 1. Glass is the perfect material for laptop touchpads and palm rests.
 1. When people tell you to "open up your emotions", it means "be open about your feelings as long as you don't actually have any problems".
 1. When it comes to bodybuilding, [TheJosh says that a week is 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts *and* ends on a Sunday.
-1. "The reason they call it the American Dream is because you have to be asleep to believe it.” - George Carlin
+1. "The reason they call it the American Dream is because you have to be asleep to believe it." - George Carlin
 1. "Geoffrey dollars" are Toys R Us gift cards.
 1. One example of shitty Swedish exports is Absolut vodka.
 1. Person has son in it.
 How aren't the feminists livid right now?
 It should be Perperperperperperper...